Nordix/metal3-clusterapi-docs/vms-in-kubernetes/README.md

-# Running vms in a Kubernetes cluster
+# Running virtual machines (VMs) in a Kubernetes cluster

 Two main options are available : KubeVirt and Virtlet.
 The first runs the virtual machines in containers while the second use virtual machines instead of